 By Roman Pakholkov, founder and CEO, Promwad Innovation Company

-An analysis of the possibility of outsourcing electronics development in the CIS States, based on statistics and the authors personal experience of working in the high-tech markets of Russia and Belarus.
+An analysis of the possibility of outsourcing electronics development in the CIS States, based on statistics and the authors personal experience of working in the high-tech markets of eastern Europe countries.
 In recent years, the CIS States have seen a successful development of a new type of companies developing custom-made electronics - independent design houses or centers (IDH / IDC).
 This business model emerged in the world’s market in the early 2000s, but in the post-Soviet countries, the evolution of the electronics industry was ten years behind (see Picture 1).

 Picture 1.
 Business models development in the global market of electronics development and manufacturing.
 Source: Successful Semiconductor Fabless conference, Yole Développement, 2013.

 This is explained by the fact that an independent IT industry, with the prospects of integrating into the world economy, appeared in the CIS States only in the early 90s, after the collapse of the Soviet Union and with the rise of private business.
-With the growth and development of software and electronics companies in Russia, Belarus and other East European countries, global companies began to place their outsourcing orders here.
-They were not embarrassed by the political and economic situation in the area because they were aware of the old post-Soviet engineering school and Page 52 BELARUS understood that it was better to transfer certain types of development to the CIS region, such as high-tech projects, complex algorithms, etc.
+With the growth and development of software and electronics companies in East European countries, global companies began to place their outsourcing orders here.
+They were not embarrassed by the political and economic situation in the area because they were aware of the old post-Soviet engineering school and understood that it was better to transfer certain types of development to the CIS region, such as high-tech projects, complex algorithms, etc.

 Today no one is surprised by the success of local IT companies at the global market.
 Giant software development outsourcing companies, such as EPAM Systems and Luxoft, are highly regarded in the international rankings and are popular with customers in the EU, the US and Canada.
 Today design houses of these companies are distributed worldwide.